(in architecture) a low wall or façade above the entablature that conceals the roof

-a architectural element that projects from a wall to support or adorn another element, such as a shelf, beam, or cornice
+a projecting element from a wall that supports or decorates another part, such as a shelf, beam, or cornice

 a low protective wall or railing built along the edge of a roof, balcony, bridge, or other elevated structure to prevent people from falling

-the upper part of a wall, typically referring to the portion that is above a lintel or a horizontal projection
+the upper portion of a wall, often the section above a lintel or horizontal projection

 a notched or indented opening in a battlement or parapet, typically used for observation or defensive purposes